-On August 20, 2009, the Company cancelled and returned to treasury 6,320,000 shares of common stock previously issued to founders.
+On August 20, 2009, the Company cancelled and returned to treasury 6,320 (post-reverse split) shares of common stock previously issued to founders.
 No consideration was provided and the total par value of \$6,320 was recorded as additional paid-in capital.

-On February 10, 2002, the Company issued 25,000,000 shares to the Company President for professional services rendered.
+On February 10, 2002, the Company issued 25,000 (post-reverse split) shares to the Company President for professional services rendered.
 The fair value of those shares was \$125,000 on the grant date.

-The Company issued a total of 3,000,000 shares of its \$.001 par value common stock during May 2001 in a private placement under Rule 506 of the Securities Act of 1933 for \$15,000 in cash, or \$0.001 per share to a total of nineteen individual investors.
-Due to a lack of operations, management believes the purchase price of \$0.001 per share is representative of fair value.
+The Company issued a total of 3,000 (post-reverse split) shares of its \$0.001 par value common stock during May 2001 in a private placement under Rule 506 of the Securities Act of 1933 for \$15,000 in cash, or \$5 (post-reverse split) per share to a total of nineteen individual investors.
+Due to a lack of operations, management believes the purchase price of \$5 (post-reverse split) per share is representative of fair value.

-On January 10, 2001 the Company issued 1,200,000 shares of common stock to the founder of the Company in exchange for proceeds of \$500.
+On January 10, 2001 the Company issued 1,200 (post-reverse split) shares of common stock to the founder of the Company in exchange for proceeds of \$500.
 Since the par value of the Company's common stock is the legal minimum value, management recorded compensation for the difference between the amount paid of \$500 and the minimum value of \$1,200, or \$700 in the accompanying statement of operations.